ℹ️ This visualization is part of a series by five designers. Check out the whole gallery.

 I lived in Stockholm from 2018 through 2020.
 I love the city with its small cafés, the million lovely places at the waterside, and the welcoming people.

-Although I moved to Germany, I am still connected to Stockholm.
+Although I have since moved back to Germany, I am still connected to Stockholm.
 The Swedish culture and the Swedish way of designing things has always been an inspirational source for a lot of my projects.

 So I was really happy, when the Stockholm Data Visualization meetup community started a small challenge.
-(Shout-out to all of them that I can still be a member!)
-The goal was to use a huge dataset with temperature and snow height data in Stockholm – starting in the 1850s and going all the way until today.
+The goal was to create a data visualization using a huge dataset with temperature and snow height data in Stockholm – starting in the 1850s and going all the way up until today.

-The challenge had a restriction: It was supposed to be just in black and white.
-So I decided to also convert the data into a black-and-white format by turning the continuous temperatures and snow heights into yes/no categorical variables.
+The challenge had a restriction: the visualization had to be black and white.
+I decided to convert the data into a black-and-white format by turning the continuous temperatures and snow heights into yes/no categorical variables.
 So each temperature above 10 degrees Celsius became a hot day (yes, that’s almost warm enough to go for a swim in the sea).
 Similarly, I transformed the snow heights in “there is snow vs. there is no snow”.

 I intended to display multiple years from the dataset – if not all.
-Just recently, I have gotten attracted by Yuri Vishnevsky‘s work on Wikipedia meta data.
+Just recently, I have become captivated in Yuri Vishnevsky‘s work on Wikipedia metadata.
 He arranged a multi-year timeline as a spiral, which enables an easy comparison of same seasons across all the years.